 ---|

-In ‘Service not Self’ We Will Remember Them. | It’s not all work and no play!
+It’s not all work and no play!
 The performance by the band of the Scots Guards in Speakers Court was superb and the lone piper, high up on the

 ramparts opposite the Clocktower - too far up to photograph - was stunning.
 A great privilege to be allowed to hear the band play literally on the doorstep of my office! | A large and enthusiastic gathering headed up by Cllr.
 Trevor Bartlett with host Dave at the Crown in Finglesham.
-My colleagues Cllrs Martin Porter and Daniel Friend and Harry Sampson completed the team from Little Stour and Ashstone and Sandwich. |
+My colleagues Cllrs Martin Porter and Daniel Friend and Harry Sampson completed the team from Little Stour and Ashstone and Sandwich. | I was pleased to sponsor the Commons launch of the UK Pet Obesity Report produced by UK Pet Food with input from eminent veterinarians in tandem with the “Love them madly, Feed them wisely“ campaign.

 ---|